Call our 24/7 advice line for health care professionals and families if you need support with symptom management and end of life care.

 Barbara Gale, Chief Executive, said: “As a charity St Nicholas Hospice Care strives for everyone to matter in life and death.
 Alongside providing specialist care, we also want to help equip communities and people to be better able to live with dying, death, caring and grief.

-The survey, which opens on Tuesday, 27 August, will close on Tuesday, 8 October , at midday, and takes around 15 minutes to complete.
+The survey, which closes on Friday, 27 March, at midday, takes around 15 minutes to complete.

 Take the survey now by clicking here.